opentok/broadcast-sample-app/README.md

 ### Guest

-The functions in [guest.js](./public/js/guest.js) retrieve the credentials from the HTML, subscribe to the host stream and other guest streams, publish audio and video to the session, and monitor broadcast status.
-Each guest uses the OpenTok [Signaling API](https://www.tokbox.com/developer/guides/signaling/js/) to send and receive the signals in the broadcast.
+The functions in [guest.js](./public/js/guest.js) retrieve the credentials from the HTML, subscribe to the host stream and other guest streams, and publish audio and video to the session.

 ### Viewer

-The functions in [viewer.js](./public/js/viewer.js) retrieve the credentials from the HTML, subscribe to the broadcast stream, and monitor broadcast status.
+The functions in [viewer.js](./public/js/viewer.js) retrieve the credentials from the HTML, connect to the session and subscribe after receiving a signal from the host indicating the broadcast has started, and monitor broadcast status.
 Once the broadcast begins, the viewer can see the host and guests.
 Each viewer uses the OpenTok [Signaling API](https://www.tokbox.com/developer/guides/signaling/js/) to receive the signals sent in the broadcast.

 ### Host

-The methods in [host.js](./public/js/host.js) retrieve the credentials from the HTML, set the state of the broadcast and update the UI, control the broadcast stream, subscribe to the guest streams, create the URL for viewers to watch the broadcast, and monitor broadcast status.
+The methods in [host.js](./public/js/host.js) retrieve the credentials from the HTML, set the state of the broadcast and update the UI, control the broadcast stream, subscribe to the guest streams, create the URL for viewers to watch the broadcast, and signal broadcast status.
 The host UI includes a button to start and end the broadcast, as well as a control to get a sharable link that can be distributed to all potential viewers to watch the CDN stream.
-The host makes calls the OpenTok API to start and end the broadcast and send a signal to the CDN live stream.
-Once the broadcast ends, the client player will trigger an error event and display a message that the broadcast is over.
+The host makes calls to the server, which calls the OpenTok API to start and end the broadcast.
+Once the broadcast ends, the client player will recognize an error event and display a message that the broadcast is over.
 For more information, see [Initialize, Connect, and Publish to a Session](https://tokbox.com/developer/concepts/connect-and-publish/).

 The following line in host.js creates a control that allows the host to copy the URL of the CDN stream to the clipboard for distribution to potential viewers: